-This is a dangerous operation, and is one of the only ways where a user can put data in their repository at risk!
+This is a dangerous operation, and it's one of the only ways where a user can put data in their repository at risk!
 If another python process is still holding the lock, do NOT force the release.
 Kill the process (that's totally fine to do at any time, then force the lock release).

 '''

 [32]: repo.force_release_writer_lock()

-[32]: True

 '''